hanjos/hanjos.github.io/index.md

 title: Hi!
 ---

-My name is **Humberto Anjos**.
+My name is **<a href="https://sbrubbles.org/" class="h-card" rel="me">Humberto Anjos</a>**.
 This is my own cozy little corner of the Internet, a place to pile up any random links, musings and experiments I develop/stumble on along the way.

 And I've been using `org.sbrubbles` as my Java package root for years, so it's neat to finally own the domain :)